mattermost/docs/source/developer/interactive-messages.rst

   Then, when the integration receives the request, it can act based on the action id.

-  3. **Authenticating the server**.Sometimes, you might want to include a customer header in requests to be consumed by the integration.
-In such a case, you could add a Custom Header to your message, and it will be included in the HTTP Header field when the request is presented to the integration.
+  3. **Authenticating the server**.Sometimes, you might want to include a custome header in requests to be consumed by the integration.
+In such cases, you could add a Custom Header to your message, and it will be added to the HTTP Header field.

     .. code-block:: text